Shambu-K/Pomodoro-TImer/README.md

 **Note:** Start button should be pressed only in the beginning or after the timer has been reset, otherwise the program will glitch.

 P.S.
 I know the GUI looks terrible.
-I probably won't improve it.
+I probably won't improve it, so feel free to make PRs.